parasharkc/parasharkc/README.md

-I am a Graduate with a profound interest in technology and a dedication to solving complex problems.My journey in computer engineering has led me to develop a passion for cybersecurity.
+I am a graduate with a strong passion for technology and a dedication to solving complex problems.
+My background in computer engineering has inspired me to develop a deep interest in networking, systems, and cybersecurity.

 ## Objective

-A highly skilled Cybersecurity Professional with certifications in CompTIA Network+ and Security+.
-Bringing years of IT support experience and a Master's in Cybersecurity, I excel at conducting vulnerability assessments, threat analysis, and incident management.
-Seeking to leverage my expertise in network security and risk management to safeguard organizational systems and ensure compliance with cybersecurity standards.
+A highly skilled Cybersecurity Professional with certifications in CompTIA Network+, CompTIA Security+, CompTIA CySA+, CompTIA PenTest+, and CCNA.
+Bringing years of IT support experience and a Master’s in Cybersecurity, I excel at conducting vulnerability assessments, threat analysis, and incident management.
+Currently overseeing critical infrastructure and server systems management, with an emphasis on automating backup processes and scripting to enhance operational efficiency.
+Seeking to leverage my expertise in network security, system administration, and risk management to safeguard organizational systems and ensure compliance with cybersecurity standards.

 ## Skills